mihiramin89/pipedrive-mappy-deal-extension/README.md

 # pipedrive-mappy-deal-extension
-A google chrome extension for connecting pipedrive to gmail.
-Gives the ability to pull in pipe drive deal email address when composing an email.
+A Google chrome extension for connecting Gmail to your Pipedrive account.
+Automatically connect email conversations to a specific deal in Pipedrive from directly within your compose window in Gmail.

 ## Setup